byrnereese/ringcentral-semantic/README.md

 ### Request Parameters

 Each method supported by this library takes as input an associative array of request parameters.
-For all methods, developers are free to use the raw input format of the RingCentral API.
+For all methods, developers are free to use the raw input format of the RingCentral API (as documented in [RingCentral's API Explorer](https://developer.ringcentral.com/api-reference)).

 In some circumstances however, this SDK will accept simpler formats so that code can be easier to read and input by the developer.
+In these circumstances, the method documented below will highlight a "Simplified Syntax" one can utilize.

-For example, here is how one might compose a request to send an SMS using the raw input format:
+To illustrate, let's look at how one might compose a request to send an SMS using the raw input format, and the simplified format.

+**Using the Raw Input Format**

 ```javascript
 client.sendSMS({